cheung0/cheung0.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a Computer Science grad from San Jose State University.
+I'm a Computer Science new grad from San Jose State University.
 Previously, I worked as a Software Engineer at [Amazon](https://www.amazon.com/) Web Services and [VMware](https://www.vmware.com/).

-I graduated with honors from San Jose State University with a degree in Computer Science.

 I'm interested in machine learning and artificial intelligence for improving our lives.
 For example, I built and did research on [AI Personal Trainer](https://cheung0.github.io/files/AI Personal Trainer Research.pdf), a computer vision model that predicts exercise quality.
 In addition, I worked with multimodal AI at the [UC Berkeley Hackathon](https://devpost.com/software/style-sync?ref_content=user-portfolio&ref_feature=in_progress) and built a clothing recommendations app.